 - Place the rake in the size along the right side of the tray and move it to the left side of the tray.

-- Make a left to right pass,... positioning teeth midway between the patterns created by the right to left pass.
+- Make a left to right pass, positioning teeth midway between the patterns created by the right to left pass.

 Print the Fabric

-Leave the fabric in the size but go ahead and remove the dowels.
-Rinse them off, dry them and set aside to dry a little more so they'll be ready for the next print.
+- Leave the fabric in the size, but go ahead and remove the dowels.
+Rinse them off, dry them, and set aside to dry a little more so they'll be ready for the next print.

-Remove the fabric by dragging it over the edge of the tray to scrape off excess size.
+- Remove the fabric by dragging it over the edge of the tray to scrape off excess size.
 Take a quick look and drop it into a bucket of clean water.

-Take a look at your print.
+- Take a look at your print.
 Is the contrast good?
 Do you like the color combinations?
 Every print you make helps you see ways to improve the next.

 Don't worry about paint that sinks below the surface of your size.
 Even though the buildup eventually makes it difficult to see new colors, it will not interfere with the next color scheme or design.
-Eliminate air bubbles as needed.Continue to 9 of 10 below.
+Eliminate air bubbles as needed.

-Make the Non-Pariel Pattern
+Make the Nonpareil Pattern

-- Place the 1/4-inch comb at the top of the tray and pull it downward through the size.
+- Place the 1/4-inch comb at the top of the tray and pull it down through the size.

-Heat Set the Paints to Make them Permanent
+Set the Paints

 - Swish the fabrics in a soapy solution and rinse to make sure all alum is removed.
-Air dry again.

-The marbled fabric can now be treated as you... would other quilting fabrics, but avoid heavy detergents that could fade the paints.
+The marbled fabric can now be treated as you would other quilting fabrics, but avoid heavy detergents that could fade the paints.